A topic from the subject of Biochemistry in Chemistry.

 Structure and Classification of Lipids

-Lipids are classified into four main groups based on their structure:
+Lipids are classified into several main groups based on their structure:

 • Glycerides are esters of fatty acids and glycerol.
-They include triglycerides, which are the main form of energy storage in animals, and phospholipids, which are major components of cell membranes.
+They include triglycerides (triacylglycerols), which are the main form of energy storage in animals, and phospholipids, which are major components of cell membranes.
+Glycerophospholipids and sphingolipids are important subclasses of phospholipids.

 • Steroids are lipids with a four-ring structure.
-They include cholesterol, which is essential for membrane stability, and hormones such as estrogen and testosterone.
+They include cholesterol, which is essential for membrane stability and precursor to steroid hormones, and hormones such as estrogen and testosterone.

 • Waxes are esters of fatty acids and long-chain alcohols.
-They are found in the skin and hair of animals and the leaves of plants.
+They are found in the skin and hair of animals and the leaves of plants, providing waterproofing and protection.

 Functions of Lipids